Landozo/LumiaExpansionPacks/OtherChanges/LandoFeedback.md

 ### CoT Zipbomb Step 7:

-This one I decided to make its own toggle and split into two toggles, sov hand and non-sov hand.
+This one I decided to make its own toggle and split into three toggles, sov hand, human controls user, and neither.
 Remember to only have one active at a time.
 Below are each:

 Non-Sov Hand: